French parliament backs main clause in gay marriage law

 The proportion of those supporting the change in the law rose to 63 percent in late January from 60 percent in early January and December, according to a poll.

-Reporting by Emile Picy and Marine Pennetier; Writing by Elena Berton; Editing by Andrew Roche and Jason Webb
+Reporting by Emile Picy; Writing by Elena Berton; Editing by Andrew Roche